jbreckmckye/highly-questionable/README.md

 ### License

-This library is provided under an [TO FILL] license.
-This means... .
+This library is provided under an Apache 2.0 license.
 For more details, see [LICENSE.md];

+### Dependencies

+This project has no production dependencies.

 ### Library size

 (to calculate)

 ## Contributing / developing

+1. Check out the code and install Node
+2. Use `npm install` to install project dependencies
+3. Write your TypeScript
+4. Test with `npm test`
+5. Build the bundle with `npm run build`
+6. Raise a pull request